-This assessment cannot find any grounds or identify high hydrological risks do not proceed with the development.
-This is grounded on the assumption that the proposed mitigation measures (Section 6), EMPr and EIA recommendations are implemented during the construction and operational phase of the development.
+This assessment cannot find any grounds or identify high geohydrological risk to not proceed with the authorisation and the proposed developments.
+This is grounded on the assumption that the proposed mitigation measures (Sections 6 & 7), EMPr and EIA recommendations are implemented during the construction and operational phase of the development.